Got pulled over for a damaged license plate light?

 3. Can You Drive with a Burned Out License Plate Light?

-No, driving with a burned-out license plate bulb isn’t recommended because you can get pulled over and fined by law enforcement officials.
+Driving with a burned-out license plate bulb isn’t recommended because law enforcement officials can pull you over and ticket you.

 Shine Bright on the Road with AutoNation Mobile Service

-A license plate light is legally required for vehicle identification and helps prevent nighttime accidents.
-If your light bulb has lost its brightness, have a mechanic replace it ASAP with an LED bulb.
+A license plate light is legally required for vehicle identification and preventing nighttime accidents.
+If your light bulb has lost its brightness, have a mechanic replace it with a new LED bulb as soon as possible.

-Contact us and our expert mechanics will install a new LED license plate light or replace your halogen bulb with LED lights in your driveway.
+Contact us to have our certified mobile mechanics install a new tag light LED bulb, brake light bulb, or headlight bulb right from your driveway.